Taliban rule out taking part in Afghan talks until prisoners freed

 “The reduction in violence was a confidence builder...The United States has been very clear about our expectations - the violence must remain low,” he said in a tweet.

 An explosion at a football field in Afghanistan’s southeastern province of Khost killed at least three civilians and injured 11 on Monday, the interior ministry said.
 There was no immediate claim of responsibility.
+Mujahid issued a statement denying any Taliban involvement.

 The Afghan war has been in stalemate for more than 18 years, with Taliban forces controlling or contesting more territory yet unable to capture and hold major urban centres.